Running the plug-in server

 The C plug-in log function has no return value.

-Set the log level for the C-based plug-in server using the Plugin_Log_Level option on the Log Files tab of the AR System Administration: Server Information form.
+Set the log level for the C-based plug-in server using the Plugin_Log_Level option in the ar.cfg or ar.conf file or on the Log Files tab of the AR System Administration: Server Information form.
 For more information, see Setting log files options.

 Java plug-ins can log messages using the logMessage method of their ARPluginContext object.
 See the Java plug-in API online documentation located at ARSystemServerInstallDir\ARserver\api\javaplugins\arpluginsdocVerNum.jar for details.